Returns the variance of the entire population.

 This DAX function may return different results when used in a model that is deployed and then queried in DirectQuery mode.
 For more information about semantic differences in DirectQuery mode.

-The following example shows the formula for a measure that estimates the variance of the SalesAmount_USD column from the InternetSales_USD table, for the entire population.
+The following example shows the formula for a calculated column that calculates the variance of the unit price per product, when the formula is used in the Product table

 ***** Related Video Tutorials *****